mlrun/mlrun/docs/concepts/alerts.md

 ## Creating an alert without a template
 You can select an alert type for a specific model, for example "drift detection" for a given model.
 You must specify the frequency of alerts, and the criteria for alerts (how many times in what time window, etc.).
 You can configure Git, Slack, and webhook notifications.
+See the {py:meth}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.

 This example illustrates a Slack notification for drift detection on a model endpoint: